 As we discussed last week, branding is an inescapable facet of modern life; which is why it’s so important to get it right the first time.
-As a business, it’s important that your branding is consistent, lest it lose its effectiveness.
+As a business, it’s important that your branding is consistent, lest it loses its effectiveness.
 Think about it, Coke-a-Cola wouldn’t be nearly as recognisable if it all of a sudden changed its branding to bright yellow.
 We know the iconic red, we know the iconic typography.
 Without them, it just wouldn’t be Coke.
-Coke-a-Cola has spent the last 130 years building up their iconic branding.
+Coke-a-Cola has spent the last 130 years building up its iconic branding.

 Now of course you don’t have 130 years to build your brand, and that’s fine.
 You don’t need that long.
 However, if you want to grow your business into a successful entity, then this is the level of care you need to be putting into your business’s branding.
 Everything has to be consistent, and a style guide guarantees that (assuming you follow it, of course).

 If you’re unfamiliar with what exactly a style guide is, let me break it down for you; put simply, a style guide is a manual or set of instructions that contains the core elements and rules of a brand.